PaulWebster/RadioFrance/README.md

 https://paulwebster.github.io/RadioFrance/repo.xml
-If that does not work (some installations of LMS do not support https) then try http://www.dabdig.com/slimserver-rep/repo.xml - but this one might contain experimental (broken) versions The 'RadioFrance' plugin should then be available for installation from the Plugin menu - probably after a restart of LMS.
+If that does not work (some installations of LMS do not support https) then try http://www.dabdig.com/slimserver-rep/repo.xml - but this one might contain experimental (broken or old) versions The 'RadioFrance' plugin should then be available for installation from the Plugin menu - probably after a restart of LMS.

 ## Usage